 Norwegian’s Prima Class ships were a departure from NCL’s previous large-ship designs, prioritizing a more premium feel with fewer passengers.

-The Norwegian Prima and Norwegian Viva each have a gross tonnage of 143,500 and accommodate around 3,100 passengers at double occupancy.
+The Norwegian Prima and Viva each weigh 143,500 gross tons and accommodate about 3,100 passengers at double occupancy.
 By comparison, the newly-ordered ships will be significantly larger, at 226,000 gross tons, and hold more than double the number of guests.

-As the cruise industry continues to evolve, this ambitious expansion signals Norwegian Cruise Line’s commitment to offering larger, cutting-edge ships designed for the future of cruising.
-We are interested to hear more about these upcoming ships and all they will have to offer for future cruisers!
+This expansion shows Norwegian Cruise Line’s commitment to larger, cutting-edge ships, shaping the future of cruising as the industry evolves.
+We look forward to learning more about these upcoming ships and everything they will offer future cruisers!